15 min read

 Custom questions with Yes/No options on lead form

-In the above example, I’ve asked for the person’s first name, email address, and a response to a simple Yes/No question.
+In the example above, I’ve asked for first name, email address, and a simple Yes/No question.
+That one typed or tapped answer does a surprising amount of junk-filtering.

 Add privacy policy link to Facebook lead form

-Link to your Privacy Policy: hopefully you have a privacy policy on your website.
-Add a link to it here.
-If you don’t use our Facebook privacy policy generator to create your own without the need for a website.
+Link to your privacy policy: Meta requires one on every lead form.
+Hopefully you have a privacy policy on your website; add the link here.
+If you don’t, use our free Facebook privacy policy generator to create one.
+It gives you a hosted URL, so you don’t even need a website.

 Customize the thank you screen after form submission